Scarlett Lee, DVM, Ph.D.

 Kristel Yee Mon, Ph.D.

 Dr. Kristel Yee Mon defended her thesis in July 2020.
-She is currently a post-doctoral research fellow with Dr. Julie Blander at Weill Cornell Medical College
+After leaving the lab, Kristel joined Dr. Julie Blander's lab as a post-doctoral research fellow at Weill Cornell Medical College

 Her thesis work focused on post-transcriptional genetic regulation of theneonatal and adult CD8 T cell response to infection